Centre for Integrated Renewable Energy Generation and Supply

 The Centre for Integrated Renewable Energy Generation and Supply (CIREGS) was established in 2008 as a small multidisciplinary engineering research group with international expertise in both the supply and transmission of energy.

-We now have 11 academic staff (including an EPSRC Fellow), 12 Post-Doctoral Research Associates, 4 International Training Network Marie Curie researchers and 29 PhD students.
+We now have 11 academic staff (including an EPSRC Fellow), 12 Post-Doctoral Research Associates, 2 International Training Network Marie Curie researchers, 2 KTP associates, and 40 PhD students.
 Two long-standing members, Professor Nick Jenkins and Professor Janaka Ekanayake, have been given a prestigious title of IEEE Fellows for their contribution to the group and to the research community.

 Through rigorous academic research, we seek to expand our knowledge on topics such as wind and solar energy, high voltage direct current (HVdc), smart grids and integrated energy systems to name but a few.
 In so doing, we can provide expertise to industry and policymakers as well as other academics.